Reduce foam thickness

 Go around the foam cup with the serger.

 Both cups, of course.

 Arrange pieces.
-Right side is facing you – both the foam and lace.
-Careful to match left lace cup under the left foam and right lace cup under the right foam.
+The right side is facing you – both the foam and lace.
+Careful to match the left lace cup under the left foam and the right lace cup under the right foam.

 Take the foam for one cup and move it above the lace.
 Do not turn the cup.

 Hold all the layers together, pick one cup up and turn it.
 Now the lace covers the inside of the cup.
 The dashed line shows where you should stitch.

 You should stitch very close to the edge, like 2-5 mm.

 And the detail with the stitch.
 Sew the second cup.

 The next step is to bring the lace layer up to the front.

 The next step is to pin the lace to foam.
 Seams from the lace must match seams from the foam.